rmdocherty/CPL-Imager/docs/manual.md

 ## Calibration:
 Pressing the "Calibrate" button will open a sub-menu with a variety of useful calibration options:
-- RPS Correction: remove any samples in the beam path and set up your source to be a Reference Polarization State i.e a state with a 50:50 mix of LCPL and RCPL and where each intensity reading is just barely saturated.
+- RPS correction: remove any samples in the beam path and set up your source to be a Reference Polarization State i.e a state with a 50:50 mix of LCPL and RCPL and where each intensity reading is just barely saturated.
 Then enter '1' in both forms and press submit then a correction mask will be generated which adjusts any spots that aren't of value 1.
 This correction then persists, so will apply when imaging a sample.
 This is intended to correct errors in the setup like optical abberations.
-- Spatial Calibration:
+- Spatial calibration: click two points on the screen separated by some reference distance, then enter the reference distance in mm into the popup and press 'Finish'.
+Then the spatial based overlays like ticks, axes and gridlines will automatically adjust to the new scale when toggled on in the 'Overlays' menu.
+- Reset ROI: reset camera ROI back to a wide view (1024x1024).
+Useful for calibrating the ROI later.
+Note that after any ROI adjustments the program must be restarted for these to take effect.
+- Calibrate ROI: click a point on the screen to act as the top-left corner of the ROI, then a rectangle will appear at the current cursor position showing a bounding box.
+Click a second point to define the other corner and finish the calbiration.
+- Intensity calibration: a popup will appear telling you the percentage of non-zero pixels in the LCPL or RCPL data that are 1 or above (i.e are saturated).
+When taking measurements it is preferable to have 0% saturation with as high an intensity as possible; you want to be just below the threshold of saturation.
+- Set threshold: set a threshold intensity value below which any readings will be set to 0.
+Useful if there's weak stray light.

 ## Overlays:
+These overlays appear over the data panes when toggled on in the menu (and are not saved to the photos):
+- Change cmaps: there is a text field for each data pane - enter the name of a valid matplotlib colourmap for each and press finish, then the colourmaps will be updated.
+I recommend diverging colourmaps for dA and CD panes and converging colourmaps for LCPL and RCPL.
+- Intensity: when toggled on, text will appear at the bottom of whichever data pane the cursor is on displaying the value of that pane at that point.
+This means the mouse can be used for quick data reading.
+- Label: display text which explains which pane is which.
+- Tick: a tick bar will appear on each pane showing the scale of the image.
+The size of the tick bar will be determined by your spatially calibrated pixels-per-mm value.
+- Axes: axes will appear on each pane, again with a scale given by the pixel-per-mm value
+- Grid: a grid will appear on each pane at the same positions as the axes but across the entire pane.

 ## Source code:

 ## Troubleshooting: